Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Numerical simulations

 \subsubsection{Noisy observations}

+The results are given by figure \ref{fig:SW2} and table \ref{tab:SW_bruit}.
 As in the linearized situation, $h+\varepsilon$ is measured, where $\varepsilon$ is assumed to be white.
 In our experiments, the standard deviation of $\varepsilon$ is nearly $20\%$ of the standard deviation of $h$ (around the equilibrium state $\bar{h}=500$).

-The estimation error in the case of noisy observations is nearly $1.5$ times larger than for perfect observations, both for $\alpha=1~m^{-2}$ and $\alpha=10^3~m^{-2}$.
-This confirms the relative insensitivity of the observer with respect to the presence of observation noise, as the level of noise is $20\%$, and the estimation errors are nearly $2\%$ for $h$ and $13$ to $30\%$ for the velocity.
+The estimation error in the case of noisy observations is nearly $1.5$ times larger than for perfect observations, both for $\alpha=10^3~m^{-2}$ and $\alpha=1~m^{-2}$.
+The observer has a relative insensitivity with respect to the presence of observation noise, as the level of noise is $20\%$, and the estimation errors are nearly $2\%$ for $h$ and $13$ to $30\%$ for the velocity.
 In this case, the best results have been obtained for $\alpha=1~m^{-2}$, improving the results of the nudging algorithm ($\alpha=10^3~m^{-2}$) of $33$ to $50\%$.
-These results clearly show the interest of a gaussian kernel applied to the correction term, in order to smooth the noisy observations (or the numerical noise).
+These results clearly show the interest of a Gaussian kernel applied to the correction term, in order to smooth the noisy observations (or the numerical noise).

-Finally, figures \ref{fig:SW3} and \ref{fig:SW4} illustrate the identification process for both the height and velocity in the case of noisy observations, for $\alpha_h=\alpha_v=1$ (second case of table \ref{tab:SW_bruit}).
-We do not use any a priori information, as the initial guess is $\hat h = \bar h = 500$ meters (top left image of figure \ref{fig:SW3}), and $\hat v = \bar v = 0\ m.s^{-1}$.
-Figure \ref{fig:SW3} shows on the top right the noisy observation $h+\varepsilon$ of the height at the final time $T=1400$ time steps.
-It should be compared to the bottom right image, showing the true height $h$ at the same time.
-The difference between these two images corresponds to the white Gaussian noise $\varepsilon$.
-Finally, the identified height (i.e. the observer $\hat h$ at final time $T$) is shown on the bottom left image of figure \ref{fig:SW3}.
-These images confirm both the very good identification of the height (as previously seen in table \ref{tab:SW_bruit}) and the noise removal.